 Postbaccalaureate Program.
-Individuals who hold a bachelor's degree from an accredited institution are encouraged to participate in the Elementary Education program as non-degree graduate students.
+Individuals who hold a bachelor's degree from an accredited institution are encouraged to participate in the Elementary Education program as nondegree graduate students.
 Postbaccalaureate students complete the same professional preparation program courses as outlined above, which are augmented by the students' unique life and work experiences.

-In addition to participation in any of the four-semester undergraduate Elementary Education programs, postbaccalaureate students also have the option of an accelerated program with a master's degree option.
+In addition to participation in any of the four-semester undergraduate Elementary Education programs, postbaccalaureate students also have the option of an accelerated program with a master's degree option ("TEACH ME").
 For more information, call 480/727-1103.

 Application.
-Applications for the East Elementary Education programs are due October 15 for spring admission, and April 15 for fall admission.
+Applications for the Polytechnic Elementary Education programs are due October 15 for spring admission, and April 15 for fall admission.
 Students eligible for admission must meet the following criteria:

-- 1. admission to East campus; - 2. a minimum cumulative GPA of 2.50; - completion of at least 56 semester hours at the time of admission (undergraduate degree-seeking students); or, completion of a bachelor's degree from an accredited institution (postbaccalaureate students); and - 4. evidence of competence in written English.
+- 1. admission to the Polytechnic campus;

+- 2. a minimum cumulative GPA of 2.50;

+- 3. completion of at least 56 semester hours at the time of admission (undergraduate degree-seeking students); or, completion of a bachelor's degree

+from an accredited institution (postbaccalaureate students); and

+4. evidence of competence in written English.

-Applications include two letters of recommendation and a résumé outlining work with school-age children and/or their families.
-Students should call the East campus Teacher Education Office at 480/727-1103 for complete admission packet information and eligibility requirements.
+Applications must include two letters of recommendation and a résumé outlining work with school-age children and/ or their families.
+Students seeking admission to the postbaccalaureate "TEACH ME" program must also be admitted to the Division of Graduate Studies.
+Students should call the Polytechnic campus Teacher Education Office at 480/ 727-1103 for complete admission packet information and eligibility requirements.

 State Certification.
-Students who successfully complete the undergraduate or postbaccalaureate routes to Elementary Education teacher preparation at East campus are recommended for K-8 certification in the State of Arizona pending the completion of all other requirements mandated by the state.
+Students who successfully complete the undergraduate or postbaccalaureate routes to Elementary Education teacher preparation at the Polytechnic campus are recommended for K-8 certification in the State of Arizona pending the completion of all other requirements mandated by the state.
 These additional requirements include, but are not limited to, successful completion of all appropriate areas of the Arizona Education Proficiency Assessment and course work in the United States and Arizona constitutions.
 Because of the possibility that requirements for state certification may change, students are urged to maintain close contact with their education advisor.